gerryw1389/gerryw1389.github.io/_posts/2016-12-24-installing-equinox-gtk-engine-in-fedora.md

 ### Description:

 This post is going to be pretty short, but this is the steps to install the GTK engine Equinox.
-There are plenty of [others to choose from](https://github.com/GNOME/gtk-engines), but I like this combination on my Fedora MATE desktop.
+There are plenty of others to choose from (search engine: "gtk engines github"), but I like this combination on my Fedora MATE desktop.

 ### To Resolve: